backstage/backstage/plugins/cloudbuild/README.md

   lifecycle: development
 ```

 You can also automatically filter the results based on trigger name instead of repository name.
-To so so, use the following annotation:
+To do so, use the following annotation:

 ```diff
 // component-info.yaml